bepuca/azureml-scaffolding-extensions/extensions/deploy-base/endpoints/README.md

 1. Before being able to make any deployment, we need to create the endpoint in Azure ML.
 To do so, we can run:

-    ```make endpoint-create ENDPOINT=<your_endpoint_name>```
+    ```make endpoint-create endpoint=<your_endpoint_name>```

     Note that for this to succeed, you need to make sure your YAML file has the `name` key specified
     (and the `description` too for sanity).
 The name of the YAML file should be `<endpoint_name>.YAML`.
 Additionally, the key `traffic` should be commented out when it is empty (which is how it is
     the first time we create and endpoint).

 2. An endpoint can have one or multiple deployments.
 For adding a deployment, refer to the
     instructions of a specific deployment on one of your models.
-The Azure MLOps Scaffolding extensions
+The AzureML Scaffolding extensions
     repository offers some examples (e.g. deploy-torchserve).
+Note that for all deployments, a
+    model needs to be registered.
+Thus, the command `make register-model` to do so manually is
-Once a deployment is added, it has
+    introduced in this extension.
+Once a deployment is added, it has no traffic to it.
+To add
-    no traffic to it.
-To add traffic we need to uncomment the `traffic` key in the endpoint YAML,
+    traffic we need to uncomment the `traffic` key in the endpoint YAML, and add a
-    and add a `<deployment_name>: 100` key-value pair inside the `traffic`.
-This directs all
+    `<deployment_name>: 100` key-value pair inside the `traffic`.
+This directs all traffic of the
-    traffic of the endpoint (100%) to that deployment.
-If we already had one or more deployments
+    endpoint (100%) to that deployment.
+If we already had one or more deployments and we want to do
-    and we want to do a safe rollout to a subset of users, we can set the keys to whatever
-    percentage we want.
+    a safe rollout to a subset of users, we can set the keys to whatever percentage we want.
     The only constraint is they all add to 100.

 3. Once the YAML is modified, we need to make the updates live in the endpoint.
 To do so, run:

-    ```make endpoint-update ENDPOINT=<your_endpoint_name>```
+    ```make endpoint-update endpoint=<your_endpoint_name>```

     After that, all changes are live.
 We recommend then commiting the YAML so that it reflects the current state of things.

 4. To make calls to the endpoint, we will need the URL and the authorization token.
-    - For the URL, run `make endpoint-url ENDPOINT=<your_endpoint_name>`.
+    - For the URL, run `make endpoint-url endpoint=<your_endpoint_name>`.
 Note that the URL ends in `/score`.
 If using custom containers (which is recommended), you should strip that and add whatever your custom container adds.
-    - For the token, run `make endpoint-token ENDPOINT=<your_endpoint_name>`.
+    - For the token, run `make endpoint-token endpoint=<your_endpoint_name>`.
     - You can call the endpoint with something like this:

         ```curl POST <endoint_url> --header "Authorization: Bearer <endpoint_token>"```